forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 Alternatively, instead of using the installable executable, you can clone the source code and run the application directly from it.
 Detailed documentation for this process is [available for guidance](https://help.sfdmu.com/sfdmu-gui-app#installation-of-the-source-code).

----

-**For comprehensive details on installation, operation, and configuration, visit the** [SFDMU GUI App Documentation](https://help.sfdmu.com/sfdmu-gui-app).